nicolashernandez/PyRATA/README.md

 ---------

 ##  Done
+* module re implement pyrata_re.search
+* module re implement pyrata_re.findall
+* module re implement pyrata_re.finditer
-* implementation of token sequence parsing/semantic analysis with token an atomicconstraint
+* grammar implement sequence parsing/semantic analysis with token an atomicconstraint
-* implementation of class of tokens (parsing and semantic analysis with logical and/or/not operators and parenthesis)
+* grammar implement class of tokens (parsing and semantic analysis with logical and/or/not operators and parenthesis)
-* implementation of quantifier AT_LEAST_ONE
+* grammar implement quantifier AT_LEAST_ONE
-* lexer and parser as classes
+* code lexer and parser as classes
-* regex operation match
-* rename package, file, module, class, variable names
-* improve the log experience by displaying parsed lextoken from the grammar, the grammar/pattern step, and the data token with length, Line Number and Position (based on http://www.dabeaz.com/ply/ply.html#ply_nn33)
+* ihm improve the log experience by displaying parsed lextoken from the grammar, the grammar/pattern step, and the data token with length, Line Number and Position (based on http://www.dabeaz.com/ply/ply.html#ply_nn33)
 * rename global step grammar -> patternStep and local into localstep (quantifiedStep is ambiguous since it is the name of the production just before expression)
-* move the code for testing the validity of a patternstep into the quantifier production rule and non in expression
+* code move the code for testing the validity of a patternstep into the quantifier production rule and non in expression
-* fix global step count based on works on split(' ') when class constraints with multiple constraints
+* code fix global step count based on works on split(' ') when class constraints with multiple constraints
-* fix use test_match_inside_sequence_at_least_one_including_negation_on_atomic_constraint and test_match_inside_sequence_at_least_one_including_negation_in_class_constraint
+* code fix use test_match_inside_sequence_at_least_one_including_negation_on_atomic_constraint and test_match_inside_sequence_at_least_one_including_negation_in_class_constraint
-* when a quantifier step is not valid, the parsing should be aborted wo waiting for expression parsing
+* grammar parsing when a quantifier step is not valid, the parsing should be aborted wo waiting for expression parsing
-* solve the shift/reduce conflict with AND and OR  ; The parser does not know what to apply between Rule 10    classconstraint -> partofclassconstraint,  and   (Rule 11    classconstraint -> partofclassconstraint AND classconstraint and Rule 12  or  classconstraint -> partofclassconstraint OR classconstraint) ; sol1 : removing Rule 10 since classconstraint should only be used to combine atomic constraint (at least two); but consequently negation should be accepted wo class (i.e. bracket) and with quantifier if so ; the use of empty rule lead to Parsing error: found token type= RBRACKET  with value= ] but not expected ; sol2 : which solve the problem, inverse the order partofclassconstraint AND classconstraint  -> classconstraint AND partofclassconstraint
+* grammar parsing solve the shift/reduce conflict with AND and OR  ; The parser does not know what to apply between Rule 10    classconstraint -> partofclassconstraint,  and   (Rule 11    classconstraint -> partofclassconstraint AND classconstraint and Rule 12  or  classconstraint -> partofclassconstraint OR classconstraint) ; sol1 : removing Rule 10 since classconstraint should only be used to combine atomic constraint (at least two); but consequently negation should be accepted wo class (i.e. bracket) and with quantifier if so ; the use of empty rule lead to Parsing error: found token type= RBRACKET  with value= ] but not expected ; sol2 : which solve the problem, inverse the order partofclassconstraint AND classconstraint  -> classconstraint AND partofclassconstraint
-* done nltk facilities to turn it into pyrata data structure
+* module nltk done nltk facilities to turn it into pyrata data structure
-* implement optional quantifier in quantifiedstep
+* implement grammar optional quantifier in quantifiedstep
-* implement any quantifier in quantifiedstep
+* implement grammar any quantifier in quantifiedstep
-* symbol ':' turned into '=' (since it had an equal meaning)
+* grammar modify symbol ':' turned into '=' (since it had an equal meaning)
-* implement pyrata_re.search
-* implement pyrata_re.findall
-* implement pyrata_re.finditer
-* README with a section part for the user
+* ihm README with a section part for the user
-* declare a regex as a value of atomic constraint
+* grammar implement a regex as a value of atomic constraint
+* grammar implement 'in' operator for specifying a list of possible values for atomic constraints

 ## TODO

-* declare list of possible values for atomic constraints from a direct enumeration or from a file
-* change the grammar so that the quantifier are after the token
+* grammar change the grammar so that the quantifier are after the token
-* end location is stored several times with the expression rules ; have a look at len(l.lexer.groupstartindex): and len(l.lexer.groupendindex): after parsing in pyrata_re methods to compare
+* code end location is stored several times with the expression rules ; have a look at len(l.lexer.groupstartindex): and len(l.lexer.groupendindex): after parsing in pyrata_re methods to compare
-* revise the README and create a specific developer page
+* ihm revise the README and create a specific developer page
-* class atomic with non atomic contraint should be prefered to not step to adapt one single way of doing stuff: partofclassconstraint -> NOT classconstraint more than step -> NOT step ; but the latter is simpler so check if it is working as expected wi quantifier +!pos:"EX" = +[!pos:"EX"])
-* separate lexer, parser and semantic implementation in distinct files
+* code separate lexer, parser and semantic implementation in distinct files
-* improve the debugging par for users when writting patterns (e.g. using an attribute name not existing in the data) ; revise the loglevel
+* ihm improve the debugging par for users when writting patterns (e.g. using an attribute name not existing in the data) ; revise the loglevel
-* parsing a whole text
-* handle errors wo fatal crash http://stackoverflow.com/questions/18046579/reporting-parse-errors-from-ply-to-caller-of-parser
+* code handle errors wo fatal crash http://stackoverflow.com/questions/18046579/reporting-parse-errors-from-ply-to-caller-of-parser
-* think about the context notion, and possibly about forcing the pattern to match from the begining ^ and/or to the end $
+* grammar think about the context notion, and possibly about forcing the pattern to match from the begining ^ and/or to the end $
-* regex operation in addition to match operation, offer the substitution sub/// and the annotation annotate/// ; the new feature is added to the current feature structure in a BIO style
+* module re regex implement substitution sub/// and the annotation annotate/// ; the new feature is added to the current feature structure in a BIO style
-* handle sequence of tokens with a BIO value as a single token
+* grammar implement handle sequence of tokens with a BIO value as a single token
-* extend the content of possible values of atomic constraints
-* allow wildcards
+* grammar implement wildcards
-* capture index of groups (identifiers required)
+* grammar implement capture index of groups (identifiers required)
-* reuse groups in regex
+* grammar implement reuse groups in regex
+* grammar test complex regex as value
-* make methods to turn nltk results into the input data structure (chunking Tree and IOB)
+* module nltk implement methods to turn nltk complex structures (chunking Tree and IOB) into the pyrata data structure
-* lex.lex(reflags=re.UNICODE)
-* move the python methods as grammar components
+* grammar implement lex.lex(reflags=re.UNICODE)
-* allow grammar with multiple rules (each rule should have an identifier... and its own groupindex)
 * Warning: when copying the grammar in the console, do not insert whitespace ahead
-* attempt to remove lexer.grammar since lexdata exists
+* code revision attempt to remove lexer.grammar since lexdata exists
+* code quality review
 * evaluate performance comparing to pattern and python 3 chunking
+* grammar does class atomic with non atomic contraint should be prefered to not step to adapt one single way of doing stuff: partofclassconstraint -> NOT classconstraint more than step -> NOT step ; but the latter is simpler so check if it is working as expected wi quantifier +!pos:"EX" = +[!pos:"EX"])
+* grammar allow grammar with multiple rules (each rule should have an identifier... and its own groupindex)
+* gramamr move the python methods as grammar components